zxvnme/gatekeeper/README.md

 ### Used libraries
 [discord.js](https://github.com/discordjs/discord.js/) - A powerful JavaScript library for interacting with the Discord API.
 [signale](https://github.com/klaussinani/signale) - Highly configurable logging utility.
+[mariadb-connector-nodejs](https://github.com/MariaDB/mariadb-connector-nodejs) - MariaDB Connector/Node.js is used to connect applications developed on Node.js to MariaDB and MySQL databases.